Gardening

 2 Mins read

-These stressful gardeners set out warm temperature-loving plant life such as tomatoes, basil, coleus, and geraniums too soon.
+These stressed gardeners set out warm-temperature-loving plant life such as tomatoes, basil, coleus, and geraniums too soon.

-A few warm days do now not imply the quit of cool nights.
-Night temperatures under 50 degrees can stunt, warp and fatally depress some of the plant life you spot for sale at nurseries and gardeners now.
+A few warm days do not imply the absence of cool nights.
+Night temperatures under 50 degrees can stunt, warp, and fatally depress some of the plant life you spot for sale at nurseries and gardeners’ now.

 ▪ Do prune broken branches right down to a joint or node and cast off the three D’s from any plant: something lifeless, diseased, or broken.

-Add one extra: whatever deranged or going in the wrong direction.
+Add one extra: whatever is deranged or going in the wrong direction.

 (I advocate the satisfactory perennials in a category at Windmill Gardens on April 7.)

-▪ Do now not upload placing baskets of petunias, hydrangeas, or mini roses in complete bloom from a florist (those have been pressured) or gentle succulents including echeverias or agave but.
+▪ Do not upload placing baskets of petunias, hydrangeas, or mini roses in complete bloom from a florist (those have been pressured) or gentle succulents, including echeverias or agavas., Wait until all chance of frost has passed in mid-May.

 ▪ Do plant cool-season crops together with peas, lettuce, kale, spinach, and onions.

-▪ Don’t plant the seeds of heat-loving crops along with beans, corn, cucumber, or tomatoes outside but.
+▪ Don’t plant the seeds of heat-loving crops along with beans, corn, cucumber, or tomatoes outside.
 Wait until late May or even June while the soil has warmed.

-▪ Do get outdoor every day if viable and weed, weed, weed.
+▪ Do get outdoors every day if viable and weed, weed, weed.
 For each weed you pull in spring, you may keep away from millions of weed seeds and hours of summer weeding.

 ▪ Don’t spray chemical weed killers or use weed-and-feed products at some stage in a cool, cloudy, or wet climate.